-Reference to the Dissertation Policy
+Reference to 03EP09 Dissertation Supervision and Examination

-a.
+- a.
 Dissertation extension requests should be made to the supervisor who will make a recommendation to the programme manager and will be reviewed and approved on a case-to-case basis.
-Once the extension request has been approved, students must complete and submit their dissertation within one year after officially registering for the dissertation.
+Once the extension request has been approved, students must complete and submit their dissertation within one year after officially registering for the dissertation. - b.

-b.
 Any request for a change of Supervisor must be made by following the process outlined in 03EP09 Dissertation Supervision and Examination.